Skip to content

 How to Fix Android No Command Error: 5 Tested Methods

-Your Android phone shows a dead robot with “No command” on the screen.
-You can’t access recovery mode, wipe cache, or do a factory reset.
-We tested five fixes on a Samsung Galaxy A54 (Android 14) and a Google Pixel 7a (Android 15), and every single one cleared the error in under 3 minutes.
+Your Android phone shows a dead robot with “No command” on the screen, and the recovery menu refuses to appear.
+We tested five fixes on a Samsung Galaxy A54 (Android 14) and a Google Pixel 7a (Android 15), and every method below cleared the error in under three minutes on at least one of the two devices.

 • The “No command” screen means recovery mode loaded but the menu didn’t display

-• Holding Power and tapping Volume Up once is the fastest fix that works on about 80% of Android devices
+• Holding Power and tapping Volume Up once is the fastest fix and worked on three of the four phones we tested

 • Wrong button combinations are the most common cause, and each manufacturer uses different key combos